Tamil Nadu geography for Tnpsc and Upsc exams. This includes features such as mountains, plateaus, plains and coastal regions.

 Beaches

 The Coromandel coast along the Bay of Bengal consists of beautiful and exotic beaches.
-The golden sands of Tamil Nadu beaches are scattered with palm and casuarinas groves.
+The golden sands of Tamil Nadu beaches are scattered with palm and casuarina groves.
 Marina and Elliot beaches of Chennai, Kovalam and Silver beaches of Kanyakumari are some of the famous beaches in Tamil Nadu.

 Natural Vegetation

-The total forest cover of Tamil Nadu is lower than the National Forest Policy, 1988 that say a minimum of one-third of total geographical area should be under the forest cover.
+The total forest cover of Tamil Nadu is lower than the National Forest Policy, 1988, that say a minimum of one-third of the total geographical area should be under forest cover.

-The Western Ghats, the longest hill range in the state is one of the 25 global hotspots of biodiversity and one of the three mega centres of endemism in India.
+The Western Ghats, the longest hill range in the state, is one of the 25 global hotspots of biodiversity and one of the three mega centres of endemism in India.

 Conclusion